Possible Penalties for a Marijuana DUI

 Two offenses related to DUI marijuana that often are involved in such cases are:

 - Unlawful possession of marijuana: This charge is covered in Health and Safety Code Section 11357b and regards possession for personal consumption only.
 Possession of one ounce or less is a mere infraction that can get you a $100 fine, but possession of more than an ounce is a misdemeanor that can bring 6 months’ jail time and a $500 fine.

 - Possession of marijuana while driving: This is addressed separately in Vehicle Code Section 23222, and is punished the same as #1 above- except that you can also be charged with transport of marijuana under HSC 11360 if convicted of driving with more than one ounce of pot.

 If you are facing charges of driving under the influence of marijuana, it is crucial to secure experienced, specialized defense representation as soon as possible.
 Attorney Ross Howell Sobel handles many marijuana DUI cases and often gets them dismissed or reduced to lesser charges.
 He serves the whole San Fernando Valley and surrounding areas in California.
-Contact him for help by calling 818-582-2350 , and he will waste no time in attending to your needs.
+Contact our DUI attorney for help by calling 818-582-2350 , and he will waste no time in attending to your needs.